The Game Awards: The Game Awards

 Since the show's launch, Keighley has solicited input from fans on how to improve the show, typically while at trade shows and conventions in months ahead of the show.
 For 2020, with the COVID-19 pandemic causing cancellations of many of these events, Keighley invited about one hundred fans to private chats with himself and other top organizers of the program to help solicit their input.
 The Game Awards were still held in 2020 and 2021, though with a limited invited audience for the latter and limited interactions of hosts, presenters and nominees due to restrictions set by California and Los Angeles in regards to large gatherings in indoor spaces.
 The 2022 show returned to a full live audience as these government restrictions were since lifted.

 In conjunction with the show, digital storefronts such as Steam, Xbox Games Store, Nintendo eShop, and PlayStation Store offer the nominated games on sale leading up to and a few days after the event.
 The statuette awarded to the selected games was designed by collaboration between Keighley and Weta Workshop.
 It is meant to represent "the evolution of the video game medium by way of an angel that ascends through digital building blocks".

-On June 25, 2023, Keighley will host The Game Awards 10-Year Celebration, a night of video game music at the Hollywood Bowl backed by the Los Angeles Philharmonic.
+In 2019, a Game Festival featuring demos of upcoming games was held on Steam.
+In 2021, Keighley hosted the podcast Inside the Game Awards in partnership with Spotify.
+In June 2023, Keighley hosted The Game Awards 10-Year Celebration, a performance of video game music at the Hollywood Bowl by the Los Angeles Philharmonic.